scottpez/GeoMovementCorpora/README.md

 ```
 [![DOI](https://zenodo.org/badge/244139115.svg)](https://zenodo.org/badge/latestdoi/244139115)

-And our manuscript about creating the corpora.
+and our manuscript about creating the corpora.

 Pezanowski, S. and Mitra, P. (2020b) Recognition of implicit geographic movement in text.
 In *Proceedings of The 12th Language Resources and Evaluation Conference*, 2047–2056.
 Marseille, France: European Language Resources Association.
 URL: https://www.aclweb.org/anthology/2020.lrec-1.251